Academic Support Center

 Meet Our Advisers

-“I am a fourth-year doctoral student in Lifespan Developmental Psychology.
-I received my B.A. from the Santa Fe University of Art and Design and completed complementary course work from Penn State.
+"I am currently a doctoral candidate (meaning that I am all but dissertation) in Development Lifespan Psychology.
+I received my B.A. from the Santa Fe University of Art and Design and completed complementary psychology course work from Penn State.
 Currently, my research interests are studying the emotional socialization and development of marginalized populations within and between cultures.
-My guilty pleasures are bad TV (e.g., reality television and lifetime movies), spending time with my cat and sleeping until noon.
+My guilty pleasures are bad TV (e.g., Bravo TV and Lifetime movies), spending time with my cat, and sleeping until noon.
 These guilty pleasures along with my career goals have taught me how to keep a balanced life.
-I hope that my life experiences and academic drive will assist fellow students in achieving their goals, both academically and personally.”
+I hope that my life experiences and academic drive will assist fellow students in achieving their goals, both academically and personally."

-“I am a second-year Human Factors and Applied Cognition Ph.D. candidate at NC State.
+"I am third year graduate student in the Human Factors and Applied Cognition PhD program at NC State.
 I received a bachelor’s degree in cognitive psychology from the University of California, Irvine.
 I am excited for the opportunity to work with undergraduate students and hope to facilitate resources that foster their academic growth and success.
 My research interests vary and include studying A) user experience in virtual reality specific to cybersickness and presence and B) warnings in regards to safety.
-I have an affinity for good food, strong coffee and a good book, and enjoy defeating monsters in video games.”
+I have an affinity for good food, strong coffee, and a good book, and enjoy defeating monsters in video games."